Callistemon viminalis Trees

-Callistemon viminalis is popular evergreen tree having a dense, multitrunked, low-branching, pendulous growth habit and a moderate growth rate.
+Callistemon viminalis commonly known as Bottle Brush tree, is a popular evergreen tree having a dense, multitrunked, low-branching, pendulous growth habit and a moderate growth rate.
 Its mature specimens can reach 25 to 30 feet tall in 30-years but most trees are seen 15 to 20 feet high and wide.
 The narrow, light green, three to four-inch-long leaves tend to grow only at the ends of the long, hanging branches, creating a weeping effect.
 The cylindrical, bright scarlet blooms, three to five inches long and one-inch wide, are composed of multiple, long, bristlelike stamens.
 These blooms appear in great

 abundance March through July, less so throughout the year.
 The flowers are followed by persistent woody